 The meat is definitely fresh.
 The meat is translucent and beautiful.
-But the texture is still tough, lively, sometimes too chewy.
+But the texture is still tough, lively, sometimes too gummy and chewy.
 Because all the fibers and the structure of the proteins are still in a good condition.
 And the taste is plain, as no Umami components haven’t been produced yet.

 Many people still believe that the fish is at its best right when it’s dead.
 But this is not very true.
 It’s like immature fruit.

 Shellfish is an exception.
 They don’t change the quality much in the tank.